Sweet-Poision/rate-limiter/README.md

    environment (local vs. cluster) sometimes surfaces a completely separate, unrelated bug.

-## Known Limitations / Future Work
+## Known Limitations and Future Work

 - **Config is static once cached**, refreshed only via explicit Redis pubsub updates — no polling fallback if a pubsub message is dropped